ziiqoos/ZiiQoOS/README.md

 ### Hi there 👋, I'm Ahmed-Zakaria
 ### ✨&nbsp; About Me
 <p align="center">
-- I'm Full Stack Engineer with 3+ years of experience in building production-grade Web/Mobile applications in Agile environments.
+- I'm a Full Stack Engineer with 3+ years of experience in building production-grade Web/Mobile applications in Agile environments.
 </p>

 ### 🛠️&nbsp; Languages & Tools

 <p align="center">